-Timing of the Bull Trout upstream migration remains uncertain for tributaries of the Halfway Watershed.
-Angling surveys in 1995 suggested Bull Trout first appear in the Chowade River in early August and peak spawning occurs [REDACTED] (Baxter 1997).
+Bull Trout upstream migration timing remains uncertain for tributaries of the Halfway Watershed.
+Angling surveys in 1995 suggest Bull Trout first appear in the Chowade River in early August and peak spawning occurs [REDACTED] (Baxter 1997).
 Resistivity counters have not yet been installed in time to monitor the full upstream migration, but counter data from early August (Braun et al. 2017a) suggest that the upstream migration may begin in July and peak earlier than previously suggested by Baxter (1997).
 In addition, the upstream migration may not follow a typical normal distribution, as observed for downstream kelts, and that the tail end of the upstream migration may extend into September.

 Radio telemetry data currently being collected in the Halfway Watershed informs migration timing, residence time, and site fidelity (Hatch et al. 2022).
-All radio tagged and pit tagged Bull Trout detected by the LGL Chowade and Cypress telemetry antennas were detected on the Chowade and Cypress PIT arrays (K. Hatch, LGL, personal communication).
-The PIT arrays continues to detect juvenile Bull Trout that were sampled through the Site C Reservoir Tributaries Population Indexing Survey, upstream of the counter sites, providing some valuable information as to when juveniles are migrating out of the system.
-It appears that there is some variability, with some juveniles leaving the same year they are tagged, while others up to two years later.
-This information will provide insight as to where these juveniles are going (if they are sampled through other programs) and how long they take before returning to spawn and if they return to their natal streams.
+All radio tagged Bull Trout detected by the fixed radio telemetry stations in the Chowade River and Cypress Creek were also detected on the PIT arrays (K. Hatch, LGL, personal communication).
+The PIT arrays continue to detect juvenile Bull Trout tagged upstream of the counter sites, informing juvenile emigration from natal tributaries.
+Juvenile emigration is variable, with some individuals migrating in the year they were tagged, while others delay emigration for several years.
+Future survey years will provide natal fidelity when these Bull Trout reach maturity and undergo their first spawning migrations as mature adults.